storaged-project/blivet/doc/intro.rst

 Blivet is a python module for system storage configuration.

-The main thing that blivet offers is the ability to model a series of changes without necessarily commiting any of the changes to disk.
+The main thing that blivet offers is the ability to model a series of changes without necessarily committing any of the changes to disk.
 You can schedule an arbitrarily large series of changes (called 'actions'), seeing the effects of each (within the :class:`~.devicetree.DeviceTree` instance) as it is scheduled.
 Nothing is written to disk, however, until you execute the actions.